 - Ecosystem Does the camera use wi-fi or its own base station, and if the later do you have to pay extra for the base station?
 Are you willing to?
 Is the ecosystem wide enough for all your needs?
 Smart doorbells, for example, have quite a crossover with outdoor cameras.

 - Subscription Is there a subscription (or multiple subscription options), and do they charge per camera or per home?
 Are you willing to pay?

 - Local recording?
 Is there the option to record locally, and is it in the camera or a base station?
 If you’re recording into the camera, can you be confident the recording is secure?

 - Power supply Many outdoor cameras are battery powered, which makes for an easier install but more maintenance.
 Some offer solar panel accessories, like the Blink Outdoor Solar Mount, to save on battery swapping, charging or replacement.

 - Lighting Floodlighting, or more subtle options like bright LEDs on the Google Nest IQ or Ring Spotlight Cam can both offer color when you’re seeing in the dark and surprise trespassers.

 - Sirens Can deter those you don’t want on your property.
 High decibel counts can be most effective, but may be more than your neighbors need!

 - Two-way-talk Can let you check in with the kids in the garden, or let you talk to a trespasser.

 - Camera quality Resolution is important, but certainly isn’t the only factor; outdoor cameras are often used mainly at night, so low-light imagery matters and that depends as much on infrared lighting as pixel count.
-In fact you may end up needing to turn down the image resolution rather than dominate your internet bandwidth!
+It's also sometimes true that you need to dial down image resolution to save on bandwidth usage and battery consumption.

 - Live View Live view refers to the live video you can see from the camera on your app.
 It’s also worth looking for latency – the delay between real life and what you see on your phone.